percona/postgres/contrib/pg_tde/documentation/docs/how-to/decrypt.md

-# Remove encryption from an encrypted table
+# Remove Encryption from an Encrypted Table

 ## Method 1.
 Change the access method